This case study follows the Design Thinking Process. You can use the short cuts below to jump to the field of interest.

 or more daily

-Based on the results from the first survey we go into detail by interviewing four candidates with different life styles and cooking habits – from omnivore with interest in healthly eating to longtime vegan.
+Based on the results from the first survey we go into detail by interviewing four candidates with different life styles and cooking habits – from omnivore interested in healthly eating to longtime vegan.
 The interviews were held via video conference.

 1. ezee Vegan Expert s

-There is so much information about vegan eating and especially people new to this field are insecure.
-Anyone can claim to be an expert.
-Experts with a cooking or nutritionist background are a must.
-And, for video calls we need to build up trust and prove that our expert is trustworthy.
+There is so much information about vegan eating and anyone new to this field are insecure and timid.
+Qualified experts with a cooking or nutritionist background are a must.
+We need to prove that our expert is trustworthy and professional.

-Feature Idea: By showing easy recipes, giving advice and with special cooking sessions the application can prove its professionalism and build up trust.
+Feature Idea: Showing easy recipes, giving advice and special cooking sessions can help to build up trust.
 It reduces the barrier of contacting a stranger.

 2. Behaviour Phone & Apps

-The interviewees have concerns video calling an expert.
+The interviewees have concerns when it comes to video calls.
 This is mainly due to lack of trust and insecurity of video calling a stranger.

 Communicating through WhatsApp is more popular than Video Calls.
 The advantages are that good reception isn’t as crucial, you can leave Voice Messages and text while you're on the go.